 So I made use of the magical Aquafaba.
 Some bloggers have done an incredible amount of work experimenting with vegan meringue using Aquafaba.
 My first attempt was when I made my Papaya Turmeric Cake with Pomegranate Meringue.
 It worked out ok but using coconut sugar did not give me perfect results.
-So with the mallow puff I used icing sugar.
+So with the Vegan Raspberry Mallow Puffs I used icing sugar.
 I have to admit they are not too healthy but I really love them!
 They look great and the raspberry flavor is divine.
 Don’t you think they look like boobs a bit?
 So I guess the ladies will love them for the taste and the guys for the look!

 - This recipe only uses the water of 1 can of chickpeas but this makes a massive bowl of meringue.
 So I ended up with way too much!
 But I will show you shortly what magical treats you can create with your leftover meringue.
 So I didn’t have enough biscuits to use all my meringue.
 I am guessing if I would have had enough biscuits this recipe makes at least 25-30 small mallow puffs.